Efficient Driving Systems (PROMOB-e)

-Under the German Climate Technology Initiative (DKTI), GIZ works on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) to implement the DKTI Energy-Efficient Propulsion Systems project in cooperation with the Brazilian Ministry for Industry, Foreign Trade and Services (MDIC).
-The project supports the requirements for the consolidation of electrical mobility in Brazil.
+Under the German Climate Technology Initiative (DKTI), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH works on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) to implement the DKTI Energy-Efficient Driving Systems project in cooperation with the Brazilian Ministry of Economy (ME).

-- Development of strategies and public measures to promote energy-efficient propulsion systems;
+- Developing public policy and strategies to promote energy-efficient driving systems;

 - Articulating proposals for norms and regulations applicable to electric mobility; and

 - Developing and spearheading business models and pilot projects.

 PROMOB-e’s approach focuses on plug-in hybrid vehicles and battery-powered electric vehicles.
 The objective is to support pilot projects in urban mass transit systems as well as in public and private fleets with the development of innovative business models that highlight effective mechanisms to promote context-appropriate electric mobility.